|

 Sken's Instructors could then spread the knowledge

-of Muay-Thai as a Sport and Muay-Boran as a Martial
+of Muay-Thai as a Combat-Sport and Muay-Boran

-as a system of self-defence and personal fitness.
+as a Martial-Arts system for Self-Defence and

-This produced a generation of Instructors, along
+This produced a second generation of Instructors,

-with Neil Holden,
+along with Neil Holden,

 that are highly regarded on the circuit such as

-Huges, John Craig, Richard Lewis, David Eckersley,
+John Craig, Richard Lewis, David Eckersley, and

-and Johnny Steele all of who'm continued the cycle
+Johnny Steele all of who'm continued the cycle

 and went on to produce Instructors and Champions